bookyacom/automation/scripts/Partyflock/README.md

     Mode 1

-    Scraper will get the links by himself from the Partyflock site and filter out artists, that are listed in the bookya DB.
+    Scraper will get the links from the Partyflock site by himself and filter out artists, that are already listed in the bookya DB.

     LAUNCH python main_partyflock.py 1

     Mode 2

     Scraper will retrieve the links from given .txt file and then continue scraping.
+    Note: There's a all_artists.txt file in the repository with all artist links scraped in mid January.

     LAUNCH python main_partyflock.py 2 example.txt